 The OSU S.A.G.E.
-Program offers an integrated series of courses in aging that provides participants with the opportunity to obtain the knowledge, as well as develop the skills and attitudes critical to meeting the health and social service needs of older adults.
-This three-course distance learning program of The Ohio State University is offered each semester--spring, summer and autumn.
-It is preferable to begin the course sequence in spring semester, although courses may be taken in any order.
+Program offers an integrated series of courses in aging that allow participants to obtain the knowledge and develop the skills and attitudes critical to meeting the health and social service needs of older adults.
+This three-course distance learning program of The Ohio State University is offered each semester--spring, summer, and autumn.
+It is preferable to begin the course sequence in the spring semester, although courses may be taken in any order.
 The OSU S.A.G.E.
-Program is appropriate for graduate level students, professionals seeking continuing education, and others caring for our aging population.
+Program is appropriate for graduate-level students, professionals seeking continuing education, and others caring for our aging population.

-The course will be conducted on-line via the Internet.
+The course will be conducted online via the Internet.
 Weekly discussions will be held via FORUMS available on the OSU S.A.G.E.
 Program website.
-You will need basic computer and web-browsing skills to fully participate in this on-line course.
-An on-line tutorial is provided under the "Help" tab should you need specific directions.
+You will need basic computer and web-browsing skills to participate in this online course fully.
+An online tutorial is provided under the "Help" tab should you need specific directions.

 Participants successfully completing the OSU S.A.G.E.
 Program receive a Certificate of Completion in Gerontology from The Ohio State University (some exclusions apply).